getpelican/pelican/docs/plugins.rst

 The plugin has intelligent defaults set for most of its parameters, so adding it to your PLUGINS variable will be enough.
-However if you wish to configure the plugin further, the table below shows the possible settings:
+However if you wish to configure the plugin further, you can modify the following settings:

 ================   ========================   =============================================================
 Setting            Default                     Notes
 ================   ========================   =============================================================
 THUMBNAIL_PATH      ``'static/thumbs'``        The folder in output directory where files are saved THUMBNAIL_WIDTH     100                        The width of thumbnails THUMBNAIL_HEIGHT    100                        The height of thumbnails THUMBNAIL_PREFIX    ``'thumb_'``               The prefix added to thumbnail images THUMBNAIL_DEFAULT   ``'thumb_default.png'``    The default thumbnail if none is supplied by article metadata
 =================   =======================   =============================================================

 To use an article thumbnail in a template, you will first need to set up the correct meta data in the article source.
 For rst files, you can add::

-    ;thumbnail: path/to/full/sized/imagename.png
+    :thumbnail: path/to/full/sized/imagename.png

 The path provided to ``:thumbnail:`` should be relative to the 'content' directory.
 For instance, if your full sized image is in ``/content/images/myimage.jpg``, you